-15 of the teachers used the Holocaust to acculturate their marginalized students to key elements of the American ethos: growth and improvement, the promise of happy endings, personal and cultural redemption, the freedom to make choices in any given situation, appreciation for the self-made person, and the belief that the US is a place where everyone is equal.
+Fifteen of the teachers used the Holocaust to familiarize their marginalized students with key elements of the American ethos: growth and improvement, the promise of happy endings, personal and cultural redemption, the freedom to make choices in any given situation, appreciation for the self-made person, and the belief that the United States is a place where everyone is equal.
 As one teacher explained: “they didn’t grow up like I did, you know [...] and they’re coming from a completely different culture.
 They don’t know the same kind of common cultural mythology that normal, you know, most Americans grow up with.”
 Note how American values are described here as ‘normal,’ implying that those of others are not.
-This underlying sense of unquestioning sense of American values being 'the right ones' might explain why, among a majority of the teachers we interviewed, TLH was considered an opportunity to introduce students to two major American tropes:
+This underlying unquestioning sense of American values being ‘the right ones’ may explain why a majority of the teachers we interviewed considered TLH an opportunity to introduce students to two major American tropes:

-(4.1) Marketing hope: “Something good can come from tragedy"
+(4.1) Marketing hope: “Something good can come from tragedy.”

-Aware of the hardships their students faced and sympathetic toward them, many of the teachers we interviewed encouraged their students to believe in their ability to change their situation, and to use story of the Holocaust for inspiration.
+Aware of the hardships their students faced and sympathetic toward them, many of the teachers interviewed encouraged their students to believe in their ability to change their situations, and to draw on the story of the Holocaust for inspiration.
 For these teachers, the Holocaust was a story of redemption that could empower the students by offering them hope.
-This is how Douglas introduces the unit on the Holocaust to his students:
+This is how Douglas introduceds the unit on the Holocaust to his students:

-Something good can come from tragedy… we're going into a dark place, but we're going to, we're going to come out of the dark place… that we visited, but good things did happen there.
+Something good can come from tragedy… we’re going into a dark place, but we’re going to, we’re going to come out of the dark place… that we visited, but good things did happen there.
 The Jewish people continue, they continue on and… [there were] many births in the DP camps after, and you know how many marriages?
-So, it's not all this “Oh, it's horrible and dreadful.”
+So, it’s not all this “Oh, it’s horrible and dreadful.”
 Yes, it was, but good things did come out of it, you know.
 They survived.
 They survived and they continue to prosper.
 To prosper, to have more children.
-Hitler didn't win.
+Hitler didn’t win.

-David's conviction, even urgency, in presenting the Holocaust as redemptive is evinced by his repetition of key words: Good, continue, survived, prosper.
-The story of the Holocaust, in a sense, draws it educational legitimacy by virtue of its end: "Hitler didn't win."
+David’s conviction, even urgency, about presenting the Holocaust as redemptive is evinced by his repetition of certain key words: good, continue, survived, prosper.
+The story of the Holocaust, in a sense, draws it educational legitimacy by virtue of its ending: “Hitler didn’t win.”

 José likes to share stories of survivors, because it teaches students that “by combining hope, faith and courage to work on whatever difficulties life throws your way, you can rise.”
-Note the emphasis on the individual's own responsibility, rather than on rights they deserve.
+Note the emphasis on the individual’s own responsibility, rather than on rights to which they may be entitled.

 Mercedes teaches in a special school for recently-arrived illegal immigrant children.
-Her young students remain with her for only several weeks, until their papers are sorted out and they can join family or friends who are settled in the US.
-They often do not speak English, and some have had no education.
+Her young students remain with her for only several weeks, until their papers are sorted out and they can join family or friends already settled in the United States.
+These students often do not speak English, and some have had no education.
 Still, in the short time when she has them, Mercedes chooses to teach them about the Holocaust: